Classic Masters (Ronnie Laws album)

 Classic Masters is the eight studio album by American saxophonist Ronnie Laws, released in 1984 by Capitol Records.
 The album reached No. 16 on the Billboard Traditional Jazz Albums chart and No. 33 on the Billboard Top Soul Albums chart.

 Background

-Artists such as Brad Buxer and Roland Bautista of Earth, Wind & Fire appeared on the album.
+Artists such as Brad Buxer and Roland Bautista of Earth, Wind & Fire appear on the album.

 Singles

-City Girl reached No. 31 on the Billboard Hot Soul Songs chart.
+"City Girl" reached No. 31 on the Billboard Hot Black Singles chart.